Tehrangeles: Distribution

 As the population has grown, Iranians and their American-born children have settled in neighborhoods throughout Los Angeles, including Tarzana, Woodland Hills, Encino, and Beverly Hills, as well as the cities of Irvine, Huntington Beach and elsewhere in Orange County.
+Additionally, a growing Iranian community exists in the Inland Empire, centered in Eastvale, Rancho Cucamonga, Riverside, Corona, and Temecula.
 They have also made their homes in San Diego and the Palm Springs area of the Coachella Valley.

 Economy

 The economy of Tehrangeles demonstrates key features of ethnic enclave economics, providing a wider range of employment opportunities than the general market by virtue of its cultural (Iranian) specificity, and as such provides a feasible method for Iranian immigrants to find employment and economic integration.

 Tehrangeles is home to a sizable community of Iranian immigrant entrepreneurs who own their own businesses.
 Business signs are commonly in Persian, which is also spoken in the shops.
 Iranian-owned businesses are particularly prevalent on Westwood Boulevard between Wilshire Boulevard in Westwood to Pico Boulevard.